 If you are keto or eating low carb, I really recommend you pick up some xanthan gum for thickening.
 It also works great with hot foods, but you must add the xanthan gum to either a dry ingredient or a fat before adding to the sauce/dressing you want thickened or it will clump.

 I use white vinegar in this recipe, but you can use whatever kind of vinegar you like.
-White wine, red wine, apple cider will all work.
+White wine, red wine, or apple cider vinegar will all work.
 The only type of vinegar that I don't suggest using is balsamic.
 Although I love the flavor of balsamic vinegar and it might add a really nice flavor to coleslaw, I doubt anyone would want to eat brown coleslaw!

 You can also omit the mustard if you like.

-The spices in this recipe are very simple; salt, pepper, and celery seed.
+The spices in this recipe are very simple; salt, pepper, and a little celery seed.
 These three spices balance this coleslaw dressing perfectly, but like anything else, it's up to you to use the spices and amounts that you like or fit your dietary restrictions.

 You can use a salt substitute or adjust the amount of salt to your taste.